 One of the reasons you’re blogging is to attract readers, right?
 Well, it pays dividends to put some effort into learning how to write a headline that’ll entice readers and most importantly—deliver on the promise of what your article is actually helping readers to accomplish.

-So let’s say you’ve determined that your hiking blog should start by breaking down some underrated hikes in Northern California.
+So let’s say you’ve determined that your hiking blog (like Hike with Ryan) should start by breaking down some underrated hikes in Yosemite, compiling a list of the best hiking boots on the market, rounding up gifts for hikers in your life and talking about when to visit Yosemite during the year.
 Next, click into the “Add title” bar on your new post page and type in a title like…

 As a starting point to writing a strong title, learn by observing the headlines of other successful bloggers in your niche: